Precalculus by Richard Wright

 SDA NAD Content Standards (2018): PC.5.3

-vending machine ecoatm
+vending machine

-Figure 1: Vending machines (credit: (a) HiClipart (b) EcoATM)
+Vending machines ((a) HiClipart (b) EcoATM)

 Imagine a function as a vending machine.
 You insert some money and out comes a bottle of juice.
 The drink that comes out of the machine is a function of the amount of money that is inserted into the machine.
 Now imagine a vending machine that works backwards.
 Something is put into the machine, and it gives out money.
-In 2009, EcoATM starting putting such machines in stores.
+In 2009, EcoATM started putting such machines in stores.
 A used cellphone is put into the backward vending machine, and it gives you cash.

 The vending machine and backward vending machine are examples of an inverse relationship.
 An inverse function interchanges the input and the output.
 A regular vending machine inputs money and outputs a product such as a phone.
 An inverse vending machine inputs a product such as a phone and outputs money.